awalker2411/Sudoku-Generator/README.md

 *Hints/solution: If a user gets stuck on a puzzle, they will be able to request a hint that will give the next number to be placed or the complete solution if they can't continue.

-The website will be developed using modern web development technologies such as HTML, CSS, and JavaScript for the front-end and Python/Django for the back-end.
+The website will be developed using modern web development technologies such as HTML, CSS, and JavaScript for the front-end.
 The website will be tested for functionality and performance before it is deployed for public use.

 ## Credits
 [John Hoy](https://github.com/John-Hoy)